 Note: In addition to exporting from an incident, data on the Clipboard can be exported to a new dashboard or a notebook.

 You can declare an incident directly from a monitor by clicking Declare incident.
 The incident creation modal appears, and the monitor is added into the incident as a signal.

 You can also add a monitor to an existing incident.

 From a Security Signal

-Declare an incident directly from a Cloud SIEM or Cloud Workload Security signal by clicking the kebab button on the top right of the side panel, and clicking Declare incident.
+Declare an incident directly from a Cloud SIEM or Cloud Security Management Threats signal by clicking the kebab button on the top right of the side panel, and clicking Declare incident.

 Declare an incident from an Application Security Management signal by selecting the export button on the top right of the side panel, and clicking Export to incident.

 In the Datadog UI, click Declare Incident to create an incident.

 The incident creation modal provides responders with a collapsible side panel that contains helper text and descriptions for the severities and statuses used by your organization.
 The helper text and descriptions are customizable in the Incident Settings.
 You also have the option to make the incident private to limit access to only responders.